Eugenill/SmartScooter/README.md

 This project is formed by a group of students and professors at the [UPC-ETSEIB](https://etseib.upc.edu) with the aim of developing technological systems that convert a conventional electric scooter to an intelligent one.

 ​The challenge was to overcome the challenges of the [Smart Scooter Challenge](http://www.smartmotochallenge.org/castelloli-smart-scooter-challenge/home.html).
 However there has been more developements.
-You can find more information avout them in the oficial [Smart Sooter Etseib website](https://eugenillagostera.wixsite.com/smartscooter).
+You can find more information about them in the official [Smart Scooter Etseib website](https://eugenillagostera.wixsite.com/smartscooter).

 ## [Object Detectors](object_detectors)
 In here you will find the code to create a Traffic Lights with and without color detector as well as a cones detector.
 It all has been tested on Linux and Raspberry Pi 4.